HORNET-Storage/Scionic-MerkleTree-Go/README.md

 ## An Evolution of Merkle DAGs and Merkle Trees

 We've designed a new type of Merkle Tree/DAG.
-It can contain file directories like Merkle DAGs, while maintaining the small branches of classic Merkle Trees for inexpensive and quick user validation of data.
-Scionic Merkle Trees are an innovative model that merge the advantages of Classic Merkle trees and Merkle DAGs while addressing several of their limitations.
+Scionic Merkle Trees have small branches like Classic Merkle trees, the file storage ability of Merkle DAGs, and numbered leaves so relays can request a range of missing leaf numbers to sync quickly.
+They are an innovative model that merge the advantages of Classic Merkle trees and Merkle DAGs while addressing several of their limitations.

 ![Tree Comparison Diagram](https://i.ibb.co/5LGmSqm/Tree-Comparison-Diagram.png)